 - Or any other equivalent (see other UK qualifications, and international qualifications)

-For Psychology, it is highly recommended for candidates to have studied one or more science subjects (including Psychology) or Mathematics to A-level, Advanced Higher, Higher Level in the IB or any other equivalent.
+For Psychology, it is highly recommended for candidates to have studied one or more science subjects (which can include Psychology) or Mathematics to A-level, Advanced Higher, Higher Level in the IB or any other equivalent.
 For Linguistics, it is helpful for candidates to have studied English Language, Mathematics, a science or any other language.
+We expect you to have taken and passed any practical component in your chosen science subjects.

 All candidates must also take the Thinking Skills Assessment (TSA) as part of their application, and Linguistics candidates will also need to take the Linguistics paper from the Modern Languages Admissions Test (MLAT).
 Please see how to apply for further details.